8. What are the requirements to join?

 26. Does the TAP agreement work for all majors at UCLA?

-A. No. It only workds with the majors in the College of Letters and Science (excluding Communications). the priority admission does not extend to the majors in the four other undergraduate schools at UCLA.
+A. No. It only workds with the majors in the College of Letters and Science (excluding Communications). the priority admission does not extend to the majors in the five other undergraduate schools at UCLA.
 However, certification for non-College of Letters and Science majors such as Engineering, Nursing, Arts and Architecture, or Theater, Film and Television can be obtained if the student completes the prerequisites for an appropriate alternate major in the College of Letters and Science.

 Scholars Program Counseling